TLucking/RAS-University/docs/force-control.md

 <figure>
   <img src="{{ site.baseurl }}/assets/images/Force/impedance_control_loop.png" alt="https://link.springer.com/referenceworkentry/10.1007/978-3-642-41610-1_94-1">
-  <figcaption>General impedance control scheme for a robot manipulator</figcaption>
+  <figcaption><center><em>General impedance control scheme for a robot manipulator</em><br><sub>Natale, C. (2020).
+Impedance Control.
+In: Ang, M., Khatib, O., Siciliano, B. (eds) Encyclopedia of Robotics.
+Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-642-41610-1_94-1</sub></center></figcaption>
 </figure>
-The measured motion is compared to the reference and used by the impedance controller to compute a corrective force.
-That force is mapped into joint torques using the *Jacobian transpose* and applied to the manipulator.
+The impedance controller uses the current motion state of the end-effector (i.e., measured position and velocity) together with the desired motion trajectory to compute a virtual force based on the programmed impedance behavior.
+This force is then mapped to joint torques using the Jacobian transpose and applied to the manipulator.
 Optionally, a force sensor may be used to enhance performance or enable force feedback.

 </details>